 Cut the top off the bulb of garlic and roast in oven or toaster oven at 350 for about 30 minutes.

-Remove garlic cloves from bulb.
+After baking, remove garlic cloves from bulb.
 Peel each individual clove removing the skin.
-Add to blender.

 Here’s the recipe.